Have a positive influence on children’s education in these two ways:

-Be the most implementation ready solution for teaching children their state's content learning standards as part of their literacy education.
+Provide the most implementation ready solution for teaching children required state content standards and framework skills as part of their literacy education.

-Create content learning experiences that turn the hearts of children to their progenitors— to transfer love of learning, love of country, love of humanity, integrity, hard work and passion for one's beliefs, whatever they may be, to the next generation.
+Provide content learning experiences based on primary records that turn the hearts of children to their progenitors—to transfer love of country, love of humanity, love of learning, integrity, hard work and passion for one's beliefs, whatever they may be, to the next generation.

 Give a kid a choice between a textbook and a colorful, kid-friendly magazine and it won't take him long to choose.
 Put the two together and you've got a winning combination-educational material that makes learning fun!
 CEO, Ed Rickers is at the helm of a company that does just that.